truenas/middleware/docs/userguide/index.rst

 ZFSv28 provides the ability to to split a **mirrored** storage pool, which detaches a disk or disks in the original ZFS volume in order to create another identical ZFS volume on another system.

-.. note:: zpool split only works on mirrored ZFS volumes.
+.. note:: this operation only works on mirrored ZFS volumes.

 In this example, a ZFS mirror named *test* contains three drives::